Kanju: Saidu Sharif Airport

 Saidu Sharif Airport is situated between Kanju and Dherai.

 Tourist attractions

 There are views of the River Swat from Ayub Bridge in Kanju.
 The township and sham baba [the son of mahmood ghaznavi) is a famous martyr, his date of martyring is 413 hijri.
 Saidu Sharif Airport is a small airport mainly used for domestic flights.
 There are many travel agencies here.
-For example, Gujjar Travel Agency, Eagel Travel Agency and Hammad Travel Agency.

 Residential scheme

 Kanju Township is a residential scheme undertaken by the SDDA.
 It consists of two phases.
 Phase one is ready while phase two is in the making.
 Phase one consists of sectors from A to E. Plots in sector one are more costly.